 1.4 million people in the U.K are registered as Health Professionals, this does not include the 656,600 registered nurses, 102,200 social workers or 330,100 Welfare and Housing Associate Professionals who frequently work on their own (July 2018-June 2019) ¹.

-The above graph (figure 1) ᵌ, shows that 60.7% of nursing staff did not feel safe whilst at work during the last 12 months.
+The above graph (figure 1) ᵌ, shows that 60.7% of lone working nursing staff did not feel safe whilst at work during a 12 month period.

 Research carried out by the Royal College of Nurses involving 8,307 staff found that 29% of all respondents had experienced physical abuse from patients/service users or relatives over the previous 12 months ⁴.